minecraftforum/rules-archive/README.markdown

 * security? maybe like, fake encryption on the URL string? but this is open source so that's like something dumb...
 * "change log"?
 Directory of changes since last visit
-* count the number of headings and set the table of contents to that height for clicking the links externally for the page section

 # Group Flash Embed